LandSandBoat/lsb-wiki/Sol-Refactor.md

 This work was originally planned to be executed over the course of 2x 6-week stages, but the first stage was so successful we rolled the second one into it to deliver them together.

-I'd also like to extend my extreme thanks to Wren and claywar, for absolutely annihilating any estimates I had for when this work would be complete.
+I'd also like to extend my extreme thanks to Wren and claywar; for absolutely annihilating any estimates I had for when this work would be complete.
 We're literally _months_ ahead of schedule because of their bonkers work ethics!
+Also a special thanks to the few brave souls who were willing to test the refactor work as it went on, you've helped us shake out a lot of bugs!

 ## Background